PhysicsCode/incredible-validations/README.md

 # What could you do with incredible-validations?

 At the very begining it will be possible to define validation suites for your POJOs both from annotations or through mapping xml (familiar with Hibernate?
-Yeah, thats similar).
+Yeah, that's similar).

-You will be able to stablish if a field should be between values, respect one (or more regex), be null (or not) [even conditionally to another field!!!]
+You will be able to establish if a field should be between values, respect one (or more regex), be null (or not) [even conditionally to another field!!!]

 My idea is that the code is actually agnostic to these validations, that meaning that there won't be any integrity rules that actually disallow to enter invalid values.
-Instead it will be possible to call a validate() function which will accept your ValidableEntity and optionally several attributes (such which validation suite to use when a single POJO should have more than one validation rules).
+Instead it will be possible to call a validate() function which will accept your ValidableEntity and optionally several attributes (such as which validation suite to use when a single POJO should have more than one validation rules).

 The output of the validation will be a CustomValidationException containing a data container filled with all the failed fields and the actual reason.